netzero-labs/netzero/docs/Automation.md

 1. Visit https://ifttt.com/create.
 2. **If This**: Choose Date & Time, then select Every day at, specify the desired time, and create the trigger.
 3. **Then That**: Search for the **Webhooks** service, and select Make a web request.
-Configure the web request as illustrated below
+Configure the web request as illustrated below.
-(substitute 123456 with your energy site ID and AbCdEf with your API token, both obtained above).
+Substitute `123456` with your energy site ID and `AbCdEf` with your API token, both obtained above.
+Replace `60` with your desired backup reserve percentage.

 <img src="ifttt.png" width="300" alt="IFTTT" />

+Note: Utilizing Webhooks requires a PRO IFTTT plan (currently $3.49/month).
+In the future, Netzero will offer in-app schedule configuration as an alternative.
+For more complex rules (e.g., incorporating weather or other conditions), IFTTT remains a viable option.

 ## Automation with API requests